Skip to main content

 • Individual letters, letter packets, and committee letters are all accepted by SFESOM.
 Please refer to the letter types accepted by AMCAS for more information.

-• All letters must be submitted to the AMCAS Letter Service and must be submitted in order to be eligible to receive a secondary application.
+• All letters must be submitted to the AMCAS Letter Service with the AMCAS application to be eligible to receive a secondary application.

 • If an applicant is having difficulties obtaining their letters within the provided timeline, or has any questions regarding letter requirements, please contact the Office of Admissions at md.admissions@hsc.utah.edu for assistance.